simeononsecurity/simeononsecurity.ch/content/articles/secure-home-network-teleworking/index.en.md

 Now that we understand the importance of network security for teleworking, let's explore some basic steps you can take to secure your home wireless network.

 Securing your home network is essential in today's digital age.
-With the increasing number of devices connected to the internet, it's crucial to protect your personal information and ensure that your network remains secure from potential threats.
+With the increasing number of devices connected to the internet, you need to protect your personal information and ensure that your network remains secure from potential threats.

 ### Changing Default Router Settings